 Surprisingly, the OB-8 also features advanced technology.
 120 memories, light-weight, a pleasant keyboard, acceptable technical reliability, MIDI, advanced (PAGE 2!) functions.

 Finally, unlike many other vintage classic synthesizers, the OB-8 is still available on the secondhand market.
-Ranging at prices between 4000 and 6000 Euros/USD (as of Spring 2020), this synthesizer seems to be one last opportunity to bring the aura and power of the original polyphonic vintage sound into your studio.
+Ranging at a price between 5,000 and 7,000 Euros/USD (as of June 2020), this synthesizer seems to be one last opportunity to bring the aura and power of the original polyphonic vintage sound into your studio.
 At a – more or less – realistic price …

 Soundfiles: It’s all OB-8, with the exception of the drums (Korg Minipops 120, Roland TR-808) and various synthesizers in the “Mix” soundfile (including the Korg M1 with its distinctive “Lore” sample).
 And an external (high-frequency) LFO was used in the “Filter FM” soundfiles to get those special vocal sound effects.
 Enjoy listening.